jinyeluo/smarthbasecompactor/README.md

 # smarthbasecompactor
 a smart, automated non-intrusive driver for hbase region-level major-compact.

 It operates on a per server/region level.
 For every server, it finds regions with most region files, which are the ones that need to be major-compacted the most, then monitor whether the regions have W/R activities.
 If yes, move to the next region, otherwise issue a major compact command.
-It also ensure at most it has X number of regions compacting, and X is configurable, so that compact storm wonn't occur.
+It also ensure at most it has X number of regions compacting, and X is configurable, so that compact storm won't occur.

 Parameters:
 * -c,--serverConcurrency <minFileThreshold>